memfault/interrupt/_drafts/cortex-m-breakpoints.md

 ### Installing Software Breakpoints in Flash

-Now that we have used all of the available hardware breakpoints what happens if we try to add one for another flash based function?
+Now that we have used all of the available hardware breakpoints what happens if we try to add one for another flash-based function?

 ```
 break dummy_function_7